Siwana

-Siwana is a Tehsil in Barmer district in Indian state of Rajasthan, located 151 km from Barmer.
+Siwana is a Municipality & Tehsil in Balotra district in Indian state of Rajasthan, located 151 km from Barmer.
 The place is known for its fort which is locally known as Gadh Siwana, Gadh means Fort.
-Siwana have 130 villages. total Population as peris 213,648, 111,155 male and 102,493 female.
+Siwana contains 130 villages and has a total population of 213,648, 111,155 male and 102,493 female.

-Siwana is nearest city Balotra 35 km from siwana.
+The closest large city to Siwana is Balotra, 35 km from Siwana.

 Fort

 The ruined Siwana fort (Gadh Siwana) is situated on a hilltop.
 According to bardic tradition, Siwana was established by Vira-narayana, a son of the 11th century Paramara king Bhoja.